caffidev/feather-rs/README.md

 although I obviously not gonna make it this far as valence? but hey why not?).

 Also I wanted to ship dedicated executables, and vanilla game mechanics with it, and didnt want to drag bevy-ecs and bevy-app with it!

+I don't know whether I will make it distributable via crates.io, I think I am not, it will just be separated .toml/plugin-systems/main_server/server/crate-systems/utils app
 ### Supported Minecraft versions

 Feather supports 1.16.5 clients and world saves.
-We do not currently have plans to support multiple versions at once, but we may consider this in the future.
+We do not currently have plans to support multiple versions at once (I have), but we may consider this in the future.

 ### Goals